browserengineering/book/book/scheduling-and-threading.md

 ```

 ::: {.further}
-Python is unfortuately not fully thread-safe.
+Python is unfortunately not fully thread-safe.
 For this reason, it has a
 [global interpreter lock][gil], which means that you can't truly run two Python
 threads in parallel.[^why-gil]